MaxDidIt/firetype/README.md

 You can apply different colors, sizes or alignments to your text in two ways.
 You can set a property globally via the `standardFormat` property of the `HardwareText`:
+If you change any property of the `standardFormat` object after `text` has been set, you will need to call the `flagForUpdate` method of the `HardwareText` object to apply the changes.

 ```ActionScript
 _hardwareText.standardFormat.color = 0x333333;